msobanjo/courseware/topics/terraform/modules/variables/README.md

 For the next step create a new folder, you can pick any name for it but a suggested one would be `example_4`.

-Within the newly created folder, create a new file called `main.tf`.
+Within the newly created folder, create the following new files within the directory:

-Additionally create a file called `variableValues.tfvars`.
+- `main.tf`
+- `variables.tf`
+- `variableValues.tfvars`

 ### Adding the provider